-CPOMS entry will be made under the heading of Sexual Violence, Sexual Harrassment or Harmful Sexual Behaviour.
+CPOMS entry will be made in line with the school safeguarding and Child Protection policies.
 Any such incidents will be considered with another DSL to decide on any course of action.
 This can range from internal actions such as brief conversations with students and parents to the reporting to agencies including the Police.
 In all cases the parents or guardians of both perpetrator and victim will be kept informed of developments, unless such communication increases the risk of the student coming to further harm.
 It may be that after investigations that there are innocent reasons for incidents, however, they will remain logged on CPOMS under the headings identified above to allow data scrutiny to search for any patterns of behaviour.